Gunsmiths-of-Primed/FireFight/README.md

 # FireFight Lib

-This library mod simplifies the process of adding projectile shooting capabilities to items, blocks, and entities, including players.
+This library mod simplifies the process of adding projectile shooting capabilities to items.
 It also provides a simple API for adding custom projectiles, all with data-driven configuration.

 ## Features

-- Easy integration of projectile mechanics into items, blocks, and entities.
+- Easy integration of projectile mechanics into items.
 - Simple API for adding custom projectiles.
 - Data-driven configuration for flexibility and ease of use.
 - Compatible with Minecraft version 1.21.1 and above.